rideee/one-dark-github-vscode/README.md

-# One Dark Github - Visual Studio Code Theme
+# One Dark GitHub - Visual Studio Code Theme

 Mix of One Dark and Github (dark) color scheme for Visual Studio Code.